-Young children love seeing their name appear in meaningful ways.
-Write your child’s name on his belongings, toys, and on bookplates in his favorite books.
-Make a name decoration together to hang on his bedroom door.
+Young children love seeing their name appear in meaningful ways like on belongings, toys, and on bookplates in favorite books.
+Another fun activity you can do together is making a name decoration to hang on their bedroom door.

-Begin to grow your child’s awareness of the letters of her name by starting with the initial letter and pointing it out often in everyday print that you come into contact — on signs, cereal boxes, book covers, etc. You can say, “I can see a T. Your name, Tomo, starts with T.’
+Begin to grow your child’s awareness of the letters of her name by starting with the initial letter and pointing it out often in everyday print that you come into contact with — on signs, cereal boxes, book covers, etc. You can say, “I can see a T. Your name, Tomo, starts with T.’

-Playful Ways to Explore Your Child’s Name
+5 Playful Ways to Explore Your Child’s Name

-Here are some creative ideas to try:
+Here are five creative ideas to try: